nik239/VocabularyApp/README.md

 * Localized notifications system.
 * Subscription management with StoreKit API.
 * SharePlay integration for content sharing.
-* Advanced logging system using OSLog framework, with capability to retrieve, filter, and format logs into text files for bug reporting.
+* Advanced logging system using OSLog framework, with the capability to retrieve, filter, and format logs into text files for bug reporting.
 * Comprehensive preview system using stub data and preview containers, allowing rapid UI iteration and testing across all views.
 * Sophisticated paywall implementation using custom feature presentation.
 * Integration with system pasteboard for enhanced user experience.